bitmark-inc/bitmark-android-arch/README.md

 ViewModel bridge between Model and View, is responsible doing some view logic before sending notification to the View.

 - ViewModel holds instance of Model, send command directly do Model and listen notification from that.
 - ViewModel does NOT hold View instance.
-It just provide the channels to View that View can listen on data change from ViewModel.
+It just provides the channels to View that View can listen on data change from ViewModel.
 - ViewModel does some data logic like transforming pure data from Model to ViewModel (a kind of view-related stuff) that help to display the UI then expose it to View.
 - ViewModel holds some specific logic/data processor components.